 If an HE STA identifies an SRP opportunity as allowed in 27.9.3.1 (DSRP_PPDU-based spatial reuse initia-tion), the HE STA may continue the countdown of an existing backoff procedure provided that the medium condition is not otherwise indicated as BUSY.
-If the HE STA receives another SRP_PPDU during the back-off procedure, it shall suspend its back-off and subsequently, if an SRP opportunity is identified based on the new SRP_PPDU,(#11825) the STA may resume its backoff procedure.
+If the HE STA receives another PPDU during the back-off procedure, it shall suspend its back-off and subsequently, if an SRP opportunity is identified based on the identification of the new PPDU as an SRP_PPDU, then(#11825) the STA may resume its backoff procedure.
 The TXOP that the HE STA gains once its backoff reaches zero shall not extend beyond the SRP opportunity endpoint which is the earliest ending of all of the durations of all of the SRP_PPDUs that were used to confirm the SRP opportunity and all of the durations indicated in the Common Info fields of Trigger frames within all DSRP_PPDUs that were used to confirm the SRP opportunity.

-If the HE-STA is already executing its backoff procedure employing OBSS_PDlevel as a threshold for deter-mination of an IDLE medium condition prior to the reception of an SRP_PPDU (#12261)(#11826), the intended transmit power of the next SR_PPDU in the transmission queue as measured at the output of the antenna connector shall be equal to or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel using Equation (25-1). (#11561)(#13564)
+If the HE-STA is employing OBSS_PDlevel as a threshold for deter-mination of an IDLE medium condition prior to the reception of an SRP_PPDU per the rules specified in 27.9.2 (OBSS_PD-based spatial reuse operation) (#12261)(#11826), the intended transmit power of the next SR_PPDU in the transmission queue as measured at the output of the antenna connector shall be equal to or lower than the TXPWRmax, calculated with this specific OBSS_PDlevel using Equation (27-4). (#11561)(#13564)

 After a STA has identified the start of an SRP Opportunity, and until the SRP Opportunity Endpoint is reached, the transmission of any PPDU by the STA shall be limited by the transmit power restrictions iden-tified in 27.9.3 (SRP-based spatial reuse operation).